 3. Consider Governance, Risk and Compliance Early

-By considering governance, risk and compliance (GRC) early in the evaluation process, CIOs can avoid costly delays and risk exposure later in the technology lifecycle.
+Emerging technologies often introduce new governance challenges.
+AI, for example, can raise questions around data usage, transparency and regulatory oversight.
+By considering governance, risk and compliance (GRC) early in the evaluation process, CIOs can avoid costly delays and risk exposure later in the technology lifecycle.4.
+Prioritise Scalability Over Experimentation

+Innovation programmes often generate numerous pilot projects.
 While experimentation is valuable, CIOs must prioritise technologies that can scale across the enterprise and deliver sustainable value.
+This requires evaluating:- integration complexity

 - operational impact